The Office 2013 Windows client update that is mentioned in this post has updated information.

 Multi-factor authentication has been available for Office 365 administrative roles since June 2013, and today we’re extending this capability to any Office 365 user.
 We’re also enhancing the capabilities that have been available since June.
 We’re adding App Passwords for users so they can authenticate from Office desktop applications as these are not yet updated to enable multi-factor authentication.
 And we’re enabling users who are authenticated from a federated on-premises directory to be enabled for multi-factor authentication.

 This addition of multi-factor authentication is part of our ongoing effort to enhance security for Office 365, and we’re already working on Office desktop application improvements to Multi-Factor Authentication for Office 365, which we’ll introduce later in this post.
 Office 365 offers many robust built-in security features for all customers and also optional controls that enable subscribers to customize their security preferences.
-More information about security in Office 365 is available in the Office 365 Trust Center.

 Let’s take a look at how Office 365 customers can take advantage of multi-factor authentication and configure it, including using App Passwords for Office desktop applications.